222703768/StudentManagementSystem/README.md

 }

-The tuition logic is contained within the specific student class — not mixed elsewhere.
+The tuition logic is contained within the specific student class, not mixed elsewhere.

 Liskov Substitution Principle (LSP)